erik-brockbank/rmts/README.md

 Repo for data and analysis of RMTS responses collected by C. Walker, T. Lombrozo, A. Gopnik.

 ## Navigating
+- `/analysis`: contains R code for analyses used in manuscript
+- `/analysis/img`: contains all figure images used in manuscript
 - `/data`: contains response data in csv
-- `/analysis`: contains R code for analyses used in manuscript (run analysis files from `rmts.Rproj` in home dir)
-- `/analysis/img`: contains all figure images used in manuscript
+- `/stimuli`: contains images of the individual trials used in the experiment